ethereum/EIPs/EIPS/eip-x.md

 Transfers `assets` from `msg.sender` into the Vault and submits a Request for asynchronous `deposit/mint`.
 This places the Request in Pending state, with a corresponding increase in `pendingDepositRequest` for the amount `assets`.

-When the Request is Claimable, `maxDeposit` and `maxMint` will be increased, and `deposit` or `mint` can be called by `operator` to receive `shares`.
+When the Request is Claimable, `maxDeposit` and `maxMint` will be increased for the case where the `receiver` input is the `operator`. `deposit` or `mint` can subsequently be called by `operator` to receive `shares`.
 A Request MAY transition straight to Claimable state but MUST NOT skip the Claimable state.

 The `shares` that will be received on `deposit` or `mint` MAY NOT be equivalent to the value of `convertToShares(assets)` at the time of Request, as the price can change between Request and Claim.